banzaicloud/koperator-docs/content/docs/external-listener/index.md

 1. Set the ingress controller.
 The ingress controllers that are currently supported for load balancing are:

     - `envoy`: uses Envoy proxy as an ingress.
     - `istioingress`: uses Istio proxy gateway as an ingress.
-Istio ingress is the default controller for Kafka clusters provisioned with [SDM](/docs/supertubes/overview/), since those clusters run inside an Istio mesh.

     Configure the ingress controller you want to use: